 The better the general framework of discipline in our school, the less likely will be the need to have recourse to the more extreme sanctions.
-It is sometimes necessary, when a child fails to respond to a climate of praise and encouragement, to resort to sanctions.
+It is sometimes necessary, when a child fails to respond to a climate of praise and encouragement, to utilise sanctions.
 However, we endeavour to ensure that our verbal warnings and reminders always include advice on how to improve, and should be constructive in their approach.
 As with our rewards, children and staff have considered a range of appropriate sanctions which are detailed in The Whartons Rewards and Sanctions Diamond (Please see appendixes).
 These include the sanctions of:

-- Verbal or non verbal communication from the teacher of disapproval of behaviour - Apology made by child either verbally or through a written response, e.g. a letter - Intervention time given to help child to solve their problems - Removal from classroom as a time-out measure under supervision - Informal chat between class teacher and parents at the end of the day - Loss of minutes from daily class reward. - Loss of playtime(s) - Intervention from a member of SLT this may result in a child be placed on a report card in order to maintain a daily focus on their behaviour. - Internal exclusion - Exclusion from school please see further information on this later in the policy.
+- Verbal or non verbal communication from the teacher of disapproval of behaviour - Restorative conversations with teachers, other staff and children involved which explores how actions occurred and how children can make amends so that all parties can move forwards positively and minimise the chance of reoccurance. - Apology made by child either verbally or through a written response, e.g. a letter - Intervention time given to help child to solve their problems - Removal from classroom as a time-out measure under supervision - Informal chat between class teacher and parents at the end of the day - Loss of minutes from class reward. - Loss of playtime(s) - Loss of Golden Time

+- Intervention from a member of SLT this may result in a child be placed on a report card in order to maintain a daily focus on their behaviour. - Internal exclusion - Exclusion from school please see further information on this later in the policy.

-It may, in very extreme circumstances and where behaviour has fallen seriously short of that expected in school, be necessary to disallow a child to accompany us on a trip.
-This is a decision made between SLT, governors and, where necessary, county advisors.
+It may, in very extreme circumstances and where behaviour has fallen seriously short of that expected in school and thus poses a risk to themselves or others it may be necessary to disallow a child to accompany us on a trip.
+This is a decision made between SLT, governors and, where necessary, Leeds advisors.
 In making a decision such as this, we refer fully to statutory guidance such as 'Behaviour and Discipline in Schools' (2012), 'Special Education Needs Code of Practice' (2015) and 'The Equality Act' (2010).

 Through our whole school system of 'Going for Gold', which encourages children to follow our 5 Golden Rules, children may, if choosing to work against these Golden Rules and after receiving a verbal warning, be moved down to amber.
-This is a final warning before moving to red and a subsequent loss of class reward time.
+This is a final warning before moving to red and a subsequent loss of Golden Time.
 An informal chat will take place between the class teacher and parents informing if a child moves to red.
 Unacceptable behaviours that may result in moving down to amber include;